planetarium/planet-node/TUTORIAL.md

 737b523d7d5594fabb1f37bbba712412034b02428568599ffec2ccc4a042ffc1 0x4b2fA0Fdf369364550259A351531cf410f43C111
 ```

-As the name suggests, `key generate` command generates new private key for account. you can feed it to the `PN_MinerPrivateKeyString` environment variable or `appsettings.json` file.
+As the name suggests, the `key generate` command generates a private key for a new account.
+You can feed it to the miner through the `PN_MinerPrivateKeyString` environment variable or the `appsettings.json` file.

 In sh/bash/zsh (Linux or macOS):